This article explains GNOME Extensions and how to install, configure, and remove them from your Linux system easily.

 sudo apt install chrome-gnome-shell

-chrome prefix in the package name.
+It shouldn’t bother you with the “chrome” prefix in the package name.
 It has nothing to do with Chrome.

 3. Install a GNOME Extension

-Now that you have both the browser extension and native host connector installed, you can open the GNOME Extensions website to search for, install, and enable your preferred extensions.
+Now that you have both the browser extension and Native Host Connector installed, you can open the GNOME Extensions website to search for, install, and enable your preferred extensions.

 When you toggle the switch, you are prompted with an install message.
 Select “Install.”

-You’re done.
+That’s all.
 The GNOME extension has been installed and is ready to use.
 Use the ON/OFF switch to enable/disable the extension.